Negativity bias

-The negativity bias, also known as the negativity effect, is a cognitive bias that, even when positive or neutral things of equal intensity occur, things of a more negative nature (e.g., unpleasant thoughts, emotions, social interactions, harmful/traumatic events) have a greater effect on a person's psychological state and processes than neutral or positive things.
-In other words, something very positive will generally have less of an impact on one's behavior and cognition than something equally emotional but negative.
-The negativity bias has been investigated within many different domains, including the formation of impressions and general evaluations; attention, learning, and memory; and decision-making and risk considerations.
+Negativity bias, also known as the negativity effect, is a cognitive bias that human cognition is relatively more affected by a negative affect than an equally potent positive affect.
+The negativity bias has been investigated across different domains, including the formation of impressions and general evaluations; attention, learning, and memory; and decision-making and risk considerations.

 Explanations

 Paul Rozin and Edward Royzman proposed four elements of the negativity bias in order to explain its manifestation: negative potency, steeper negative gradients, negativity dominance, and negative differentiation.

+Negative potency

 Negative potency refers to the notion that, while possibly of equal magnitude or emotionality, negative and positive items/events/etc. are not equally salient.
 Rozin and Royzman note that this characteristic of the negativity bias is only empirically demonstrable in situations with inherent measurability, such as comparing how positively or negatively a change in temperature is interpreted.

+Steeper negative gradient

 With respect to positive and negative gradients, it seems that negative events are thought to be perceived as increasingly more negative than positive events are increasingly positive the closer one gets (spatially or temporally) to the affective event itself.
 In other words, there is a steeper negative gradient than positive gradient.
 For example, the negative experience of an impending dental surgery is perceived as increasingly more negative the closer one gets to the date of surgery than the positive experience of an impending party is perceived as increasingly more positive the closer one gets to the date of celebration (assuming for the sake of this example that these events are equally positive and negative).
 Rozin and Royzman argue that this characteristic is distinct from that of negative potency because there appears to be evidence of steeper negative slopes relative to positive slopes even when potency itself is low.
+Negativity bias is like a scale, put ten positive comments on one side, and ten negative comments on the other.
+The side of the scale holding the negative comments would be lower because our brains feel the emotional connection stronger towards negative comments than positive ones.